Dynamsoft/barcode-reader-javascript/README.md

 ## Preface

-In the followng section, I will introduce the basic functions of our SDK in your web application to decode barcode in the video stream.
+In the following section, I will introduce the basic functions of our SDK in your web application to decode barcodes in the video stream.

-For those who are interested in the nodejs or the static images decoding, please refer to the samples and api documents.
+For those who are interested in the Node.js or the static images decoding, please refer to the samples and API documents.
 We will make up for these usages soon.

 <br>

 ## Helloworld

-* Require a camera that's not occupied by other application connected in the computer with the internet access
+* Require a camera that's not occupied by other application connected in the computer with the Internet access

-Then just copy the following code into an html file and run it from file browser.
+Then just copy the following code into an HTML file and run it from the file browser.
 <!--Deploy the file to [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).-->

 ```html